kernelkit/infix/doc/developers-guide.md

 $ cd infix/
 $ git submodule update --init
 ```
 > **Note:** when updating/synchronizing with upstream Infix changes you
 > may have to synchronize your forks as well.
 GitHub have a `Sync fork`
 > button in the GUI for your fork for this purpose.
+A cronjob on your
+> server of choice can do this for you with the [GitHub CLI tool][7].

 [^1]: Organizations should make sure to lock the `main` (or `master`)
     branch of their clones to ensure members do not accidentally merge